liferay/liferay-docs/discover/portal/articles/190-managing-users/10-password-policies.markdown

 history, preventing users from reusing an old password.

 **Password Expiration:** Decide whether passwords will expire.
-If they will, specify how long passwords are valid, whether a warning will be sent, when and whether a warning will be sent, and how many times they can log in after the password is expired, before needing to set a new password (called a *Grace Limit*).
+If they will, specify how long passwords are valid, when and whether a warning will be sent, and how many times they can log in after the password is expired before needing to set a new password (called a *Grace Limit*).

 **Lockout:** If enabled, set a maximum number of failed authentication attempts before the account is locked, how long the number of attempts is